thebeddev-code/thebeddev-code/README.md

 👋 Hi, I’m @thebeddev-code

-I strive to create software that makes my life less painful and more productive.
+I strive to create software that makes my life and possibly others, less painful and more productive.